Need Installation? Call (908) 752-3846 ~ Shipping available throughout the US

 Bennett's Compacta

 Round and compact form, this hybrid offers lustrous dark green leathery leaves along purplish stem.
 Needs little or no pruning makes it a virtually maintenance free shrub.
 Used as foundation, borders and hedge planting.
 More About Ilex crenata 'Bennett's Compacta' Easily transplanted, easy to grow.
 Low maintenance.
 All around great evergreen shrub.
 Interesting Notes: The compacta holly is similar in looks and habit to the boxwood and can be used in similar situations.
 A native of Japan it is also referenced as Japanese holly or Box-leaf holly.
 Bennett's Compacta Japanese Holly Growing and Maintenance Tips Fertilize in spring with an all-purpose fertilizer before new growth begins.
 Recommended spacing for a formal hedge is 2 to 3 feet apart.
 For a more informal hedge plant 4 to 5 feet apart.
-Height: 3-4 FeetSpread: 4-5 FeetHardiness Zone: 5-7 Ilex crenata 'Bennett's Compacta' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water, Wet Soil/Wetlands Attributes: Fast Growing, Evergreen, Low Maintenance Habit: Upright Foliage Color: Green
+Height: 3-4 FeetSpread: 4-5 FeetHardiness Zone: 5-7 Ilex crenata 'Bennett's Compacta' Characteristics Exposure: Full Sun Attracts Wildlife: Attracts Songbirds Soil Moisture: Average Water, well draining Attributes: Fast Growing, Evergreen, Low Maintenance Habit: Upright Foliage Color: Green

 Blaauw's Pink